massimo-ua/quill/README.md

 ## How It Works

-1. Add Quill to your Slack channel
+1. Add Quill to the project channel
 2. Configure your project settings and documentation preferences
-3. Start conversations naturally - Quill detects important information
+3. Start conversations naturally - Quill detects important information or type in one of the #idea, #decision, #status tags to point the bot to a specific message
-4. Access well-organized documentation in your GitHub repository
+4. Access well-organized documentation in your GitHub repository or any other supported documentation backend

 ## Technologies